coronalabs/corona-docs/markdown/guide/basics/debugging/index.markdown

 ### Watching Variables

-When Sublime Text with Corona Editor runs, it opens up several windows by default.
+When Sublime Text with CORONA_CORE_PRODUCT Editor runs, it opens up several windows by default.
 One window is your code, another is the __Console__ log where errors and `print()` statements appear, another window is the __Lua&nbsp;Stack__ trace, and the last one is __Variables__ to watch.

 Any variable that is in scope will show in the Watch variables window.
-Instead of using print() statements to watch your variables, Corona Debugger will show you the variables and their values.
+Instead of using print() statements to watch your variables, Debugger will show you the variables and their values.
 You can watch the variables as you step through your code.

 -->